 It is the right of each student to be treated in a reasonable and respectful manner whether in school or on the school bus.
 When disruptions occur on the school bus they are usually related to student misbehavior.
 Issues may arise as a result of the actions of a single student, the interaction among several students, or the interaction between students and their driver.
 We would like to deal with these misbehavior issues before they reach the level of harassment.

-As a rule, school bus drivers correct or report misbehavior as soon as possible after they are observed.
 However, there may be times when behavior-related problems occur which are unpleasant for a student, but not readily evident to a driver.
 Please do not hesitate to report, or encourage your child to report, incidents that may not have come to our attention through everyday communication.
 Reports can be sent to the bus driver, the building principal or designee, or a STA representative at 515-278-8149.
 As a part of your school transportation team, we are committed to the goal of providing a safe and pleasant ride for all students on a daily basis.
 Your cooperation is always appreciated in helping us achieve this goal.

 Primary responsibility for bus discipline rests with the bus driver.
 Serious infractions or repeated infractions will be referred to building principals or designees.
 District and transportation administrators reserve the right – depending on the severity of the infraction – to impose consequences as necessary and not in accordance with the guidelines below.